New discoveries are being made every time along Pingxi Line

 05:19, 06:27, 07:23, 08:08, 09:05, 10:02, 11:08, 12:05, 13:05, 14:05, 15:05, 16:08, 17:05, 18:30, 19:22, 20:55

-※This is also called logo The Taiwan Tourist Shuttle service - Muzha Pingxi Route.
+※This is also called The Taiwan Tourist Shuttle service - Muzha Pingxi Route.

 You can imagine sitting in a crowded bus with no good shock absorbers, traveling over very bumpy mountain roads is not comfortable but full of challenge.